Skumbl/IgnantShop/README.md

   - Interactive gameplay with Hit/Stand buttons
   - Natural blackjack pays 2.5x
   - Private gameplay with public results
+- `/lost` - Check how much money you've lost gambling
+- `/loser-leaderboard` - See the biggest losers and their total losses

 ### Admin Commands
 - `/create-account <@user>` - Create a new user account (Ignant only)
 - `/award <@user> <amount>` - Give coins to a user (Ignant only)
 - `/award-all <amount>` - Give coins to all users (Ignant only)
 - `/deduct <@user> <amount>` - Remove coins from a user (Ignant only)

+### Utility Commands
+- `/help` - Display a list of all available commands

 ## Database Schema